chameides/BCSR/README.md

 _css
 |
-|-- bootsrap (Use /boostrap to modify the original bootstrap rules)
+|--bootsrap (Use /boostrap to modify the original bootstrap rules)
 |-- font video js
 |-- app_[file] Scss files to modify existing files and to add new rules
 |